This article goes over common technical issues you may experience, as well as how to address them.

 To clear your cache in Mozilla Firefox, go to your Preferences and then find the Advanced panel.
 From there, click Clear Now in the Cached Web Content section.
 See more details on clearing your cache in Firefox here.

-Uninstall Third-Party Browser Extensions
+Disable Third-Party Browser Extensions

 While third-party browsers can be extremely useful, some have been known to cause problems on Teachable school websites.